emanoelflima/angular-fibonacci/README.md

 The project consists in an angular application, that contains a simple component to handle the application search bar and history table.

-The archtecture was bilt as follows:
+The archtecture was built as follows:

 - Main angular app
   - Fibonacci component: responsible of handling the requests and handle the data from the service.